sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-1-many-relations/README.md

 ![1 room has many windows](assets/window-room-erd.png)

 If you read this as "one room can have many windows and many windows have one room", you'll technically be correct but it's not likely to help your thinking very much.
-Instead, always focus on single items: "One room can have many TVs, but each TV can only be in one room."
+Instead, always focus on single items: "One room can have many windows, but each window can only be in one room."
 * One record can have multiple foreign keys because it can be related to multiple tables.

 ## Additional Resources